wein.plus

 gustatory

-Term (tasting, gustatory = sense of taste) for the chemical perception via receptors on the tongue and palate of the different sensations when eating and drinking.
-It depends on the quantity of a flavouring substance from when it is perceived.
+Term (tasting, gustatory = sense of taste) for the chemical perception via receptors on the tongue and palate of the various sensations when eating and drinking.
+It depends on the amount of a flavour substance from when it is perceived.
 This is called the perception threshold.
-See remaining senses under olfactory for the sense of smell, and trigeminal for pain and temperature.
+See remaining senses under olfactory ( smelling) for the sense of smell, and trigeminal (tactile = touching) for pain and temperature.

 Zunge mit den Geschmackszonen

-Right image (edited): From NEUROtiker - Own work, CC BY-SA 3.0, Link
+Picture right (edited): By NEUROtiker - Own work, CC BY-SA 3.0, Link

 Voices of our members